Resolution-scale relativistic formulation of non-differentiable mechanics: Introduction

 From a purely geometrical point of view, the next step toward greater generality would be to consider transformations that are still continuous but not necessarily differentiable.
 The task of implementing such a generalization of the relativity principle is absolutely formidable.
 However, drawing from general relativity, one can envision two direct implications stemming from the abandonment of the differentiability hypothesis.
-First, geodesics as paths can be expected to lose their enumerable nature.
-On a non-differentiable space, two points would be connected by a an infinite number of paths.
+First, geodesics as dynamical paths can be expected to lose their enumerable nature.
+On a non-differentiable space, two points would be connected by an infinite number of paths.
 This is a situation in which determinism, to be implemented by a generalized principle of least action, has to give way to a probabilistic and statistical description.
-Second, paths remain continuous but are non-differentiable.
-This implies their resolution-scale dependent and divergent nature, that is fractal in a general meaning\cite{Mandelbrot1977}.
-This identifies scaling laws (regarded a changes of the resolution-scale) as the essential tool for the implementation of a non-differentiable extension to relativity.
-This proposal, known as Scale Relativity, was originally formulated by one of the authors \cite{nottale1993,nottale2011}.
-In the present paper, the development of mechanics based on the description of the non-differentiable dynamical path with the explicit introduction of a resolution-scale is shown to result in the loss of determinism.
+Second, paths remain continuous but are non-differentiable, implying their resolution-scale dependent and divergent nature, that is fractal in a general meaning\cite{Mandelbrot1977}.
+This identifies scaling laws regarded as changes of resolution-scales as the essential notion for the implementation of a non-differentiable extension to relativity.
+This corresponds to including resolution-scales as additional relative specifications of reference frames and extending the principle of relativity to resolution-scale transformations.
+This proposal, known as scale relativity, was originally formulated by one of the authors \cite{nottale1993,nottale2011}.
+The present article constitutes a review of the scale relativitic approach for the development of a mechanics of non-differentiable dynamical paths with the necessary explicit introduction of observations resolution-scales.